 Everybody's going wild for pie bars, and for good reason.
 They follow the traditional pie construct of bottom crust + filling + top crust, but they're baked as flattened rectangles so you can cut them up into finger foods.
 So basically, they're everything you love about pie, but easier to prep, serve, and eat.
 You don't even need to use a fork!
-They're real game-changers for parties, snacks, and bake sales--and they're even showing up for Thanksgiving!
+They're real game-changers for picnics, parties, snacks, and bake sales--and they're even showing up for Thanksgiving!

 Let's face it: A thick wedge of pecan pie can quickly become way too much of a good thing, so making pie bars is a smart alternative.
 Check out great tips from R Hilton for lining your baking pan and tweaking the prep so the bars bake evenly.

 Read how Blu's Chews added extra cinnamon and orange zest to the buttery crumb crust and stirred in a little extra cornstarch to keep the blueberry juice from getting runny.